flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

 - Aircraft is on runway and fully setup for takeoff as per previous chapters.

-#### Preparation and "Below the line" checklist post-T.O.-clearance
+#### Preparation and "Below the line" Checklist post-T.O.-clearance
 After ATC (Tower) gives clearance to "line up" or "take off" we are allowed to enter the runway.

 - To "line up" means that we roll onto the runway and stop at our starting point.
 We __MUST__ wait for ATC to give us "takeoff clearance" before we can continue.